Find Your Boston: Your Experience on a Silver Platter

 As you like it, that’s our theater district, next to Emerson College.
 Take your pick: The Wilbur, Shubert, Huntington, Coolidge Corner Theater and the Lyric Stage — all perform brilliantly on smaller stages.
 For big theater lovers, Boston’s always got a blockbuster at The Opera House or the Boch Wang Center.
 Believe us, no ticket is too hot — the Ames concierge will get you in.

 Back to The Ames Hotel.
 Melt into a sumptuous cloud of a bed.
 Food arrives at your beck and call.
 Cool your heels on gleaming hardwood floors.
 Oh and don’t forget, spa professionals can come to your room for a much-needed massage.
 Your surroundings are always the last word in chic at The Ames.
 A glance out your Romanesque-style window reveals a wide cityscape from every direction.
 Impeccable service, intimate spaces and sheer elegance.
 Ah, what a relief.
-You’ve found your Boston.This post is a sponsored collaboration between Ames Boston Hotel and Boston magazine's advertising department.
+You’ve found your Boston.This is a paid partnership between Ames Boston Hotel and Boston Magazine's City/Studio